 One of our favourite ways to stay involved with UW is through the David Johnston Research & Technology Beach Volleyball League.
 The league gives members of the team a chance to stay fit and meet other great people working in the Waterloo tech community.

 Our moves aren’t always great, but we know how to have fun.

 Supporting Those Who Help Others

-The Milton District Health Centre holds a place close to our hearts at TrustPoint Innovation.
-We're proud to support a benefit concert in Scott's memory on September 17, 2016, at 8:00 pm at the Milton Centre for the Arts.
+The Milton District Health Centre holds a place close to our hearts at TrustPoint.
+We’re proud to support a benefit concert in Scott’s memory on September 17, 2016, at 8:00 pm at the Milton Centre for the Arts.

 The evening will feature thrilling and beautiful violin music like you’ve never heard before.
 It will seriously rock you.
 All proceeds will be used for purchasing equipment for the expansion of the hospital.

 Please join us on September 17.
 Tickets can be purchased through the Milton Centre for the Arts.

 Women are playing a larger role in science, engineering and technology.
 The best way to ensure more women are encouraged to study science and mathematics is to provide them with mentorship and role models.